TheLittleSandcorn/Uncensored-Ethiopian-Canon-88/README.md

 # Uncensored Ethiopian Canon 88

 Welcome to a digital sanctuary dedicated to open knowledge, deep cultural preservation, and the eternal search for truth.
-This repository serves as a structural gateway to the 88 books of the ancient Ethiopian canon, blending historical textual preservation with the timeless geometry of nature.
+This repository serves as a structural gateway to the 88 books of the ancient Ethiopian canon, blending historical textual preservation with the timeless geometry of nature given by OUR CREATOR.

 ## Project Essence